AgoristRadio/mises_prices/README.md

 # MisesPrices

+## Easy to use Market Price Discovery Ruby Library.

+Not exactly what Austrian Economists meant by 'price discovery', but a great way to find prices from loads of markets and use in your apps, IRC/XMPP bots, or even on the command line.

 NOTE: Don't Use gem from ruby gems yet, not ready Yet.
 Packaging up etc now.

-Playing with this with git clone is fine.
+Playing with a git clone is fine.

+Current Market Price Providers Implemented:

+ * Blockchain.info

+Future Market Price Providers:

+ * MTGox, BTC-e, Vircuex
+ * Bitcoin MPex, CryptoStocks
+ * BitcoinCharts
+ * Coinabul
+ * Kitco
+ * Open-Transaction Markets
+ * Ripple Markets
+ * Forex/Currency Markets

 ## TODO